Wilsonkabiru/alx-system_engineering-devops/0x01-shell_permissions/README.md

-A script that sets the mode of the file hello to this
+A script that sets the mode of the file hello the same as ollehs mode > README.md echo A script that sets the mode of the file hello the same as ollehs mode